yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ### Delegation Configuration
 {: #sec-profile-dele-config}

-The configuration details regarding any delegation agreed upon by IdO and NDC are collected in a new delegation configuration object on the IdO side.
+An NDC identifies itself to the IdO as an ACME account.
+The IdO can delegate multiple names through each NDC, and these configurations are described through `delegation` objects associated with the NDC's Account object on the IdO.
 A delegation configuration object contains the CSR template (see
 {{sec-csr-template}}) that applies to that delegation.
 Its structure is as
 follows: